merely-useful/py-rse/index.md

 Our program should therefore check that the input files are CSV files, and if not, raise an error with a useful explanation to what went wrong.
-We can achieve this by wrapping the call to `open` in a `try/except` clause:
+We could achieve this by wrapping the call to `open` in a `try/except` clause:

 ```python
 for file_name in args.infiles: